 PROPOSED ZONING REGULATIONS FOR EMERGENCY SHELTERS

 The City of Longview is going through a process to determine where emergency (homeless) shelters should be located in the City (e.g. what zoning districts, should there be buffers from some land uses such as schools).
 A temporary committee was appointed to develop a recommendation.
 That committee produced a draft proposal.
 On June 14, 2017, they submitted a recommended proposal to the Planning Commission.
-The Planning Commission took an initial look at the proposal and then decided to hold a public hearing on it.
-The public hearing is scheduled for Wednesday, August 2 in the Council Chambers on the 2nd floor of City Hall, 1525 Broadway Street, Longview.
-The meeting starts at 7:00 p.m.
+The Planning Commission held a public hearing on August 2.
+Following the public hearing, the Commission voted to recommend approval of the proposal without any changes.
+The City Council held a workshop on the proposal on August 24.
+A public hearing is scheduled for Thursday, August 31 in the Council Chambers on the 2nd floor of City Hall, 1525 Broadway Street, Longview.
+The meeting starts at 6:00 p.m.
 The City invites you to attend the public hearing and express your opinion.
 You can also submit comments in writing by email at email@example.com or by mail at Steve Langdon, P.O.
 Box 128, Longview, WA 98632.
 Written comments must be received by the 6:00 p.m. on the meeting date.

 Commercial Zoning Districts

 Under the proposal, emergency shelters would be allowed in the City’s General Commercial and Office/Commercial districts upon receiving a special property use permit.
 Special Property Use permits are approved by the City’s Appeal Board of Adjustment that consists of five citizen volunteers.
 Before they can make a decision they are required to hold a public hearing.
 Neighbors are required to be notified of the public hearing.